aramperes/nut-rs/README.md

 If the server is using a self-signed certificate, and you'd like to ignore the strict validation, you can add `.with_insecure_ssl(true)` along with `.with_ssl(true)`.

+## Async (Tokio)

+The `nut-client` library supports async network requests.
+This requires the `async` feature, which uses Tokio v1 under the hood.

+For SSL support, you must use the `async-ssl` feature as well.